-Further information about likely developments in the operations of the consolidated entity and the expected results of those operations in future financial years has not been included in this report because disclosure of the information would be likely to result in unreasonable prejudice to the consolidated entity.
+For further information about likely developments in the operations of the consolidated entity and the expected results of those operations in future financial years, refer to section 5.1, the Operating and Financial Review on page 28.

 9. Directors' Interests